Morikawa pulls away in Bahamas, takes big step toward No. 1

 AP Golf Writer

-The guy who has stayed No. 1 the longest — Tiger Woods — watched much of it unfold from the broadcast booth and he saw a command performance.
+“You love being in these spots and you don’t get them every week,” Morikawa said.
+“You wish you did.
+But when you do, you want to take advantage of them.
+So hopefully, we can take advantage tomorrow.”

-Morikawa had the first bogey-free round of the week at Albany Golf Club, only once coming close to a bogey on the back nine as his pursuers couldn’t keep up.
+Morikawa chipped in for eagle on the par-5 third hole.
+His 10-foot birdie putt on the ninth hole gave him the lead.
+And then he shifted into another gear with a series of smart shots he executed flawlessly, a few par putts to keep momentum and par save from the bunker on the final hole to keep his distance.

-Brooks Koepka fell back with a double bogey on the par-3 eighth hole and had two birdies the rest of the way.
-On this day, that allowed him to post a 69 and move into the final group.
+Koepka fell back with a soft chip that didn’t get up the hill on the par-3 eighth and led to double bogey.
+He was bogey-free the rest of the way for a 69 that at least got him into the final group.

 “Just keep doing what I’m doing, play good and hope for the best,” Koepka said.